Luke1298/MRE-duplicate-variable-unification-performance/README.md

 The system uses [datomic rules](https://docs.datomic.com/cloud/query/query-data-reference.html#rules) to limit a users access.

-So assuming that mbrainz had some concept of rules to grant access our use case would look more like:
+So assuming that we created some concept of access control to the data in mbrainz we could could have an access rule which would grant conditional access to releases:

 ```
 (d/q '[:find (count ?release)
-       :in $ [?artists ...]
+       :in $ % [?artists ...]
        :where
        (releases-i-can-access? ?release) ;; (Effectively: [?release :release/artists ?artists-i-can-access] ;;(?artists-i-can-access may equal ?artists)
        [?release :release/artists ?artists]] ;;Filter to specific artists in which I am interested
-     (d/db conn) artists)
+     (d/db conn) users-access-rules artists)
 ```

 ## Running the default test suite: ##